JeanKossaifi/zencfg/README.md

 You can specify the type of the parameters, and we use Pydantic to verify them.
 You can trivially override any of the parameters through the command-line, with an intuitive interface.

+It was built originally to configure and manage scripts for Deep Learning experiments, but you can use it for any Python project.
+The examples I use are Deep Learning inspired.

 ## Install

 Just clone the repository and install it, here in editable mode: